apostrophecms/apostrophe-documentation/tutorials/core-concepts/07-front-end-assets/02-lean-frontend-assets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-We will follow this convention in future when adding new lean widget players.
+Follow this convention in future when adding new lean widget players.

 **Adopting the lean frontend is a good step toward Apostrophe 3.x in your projects.** Apostrophe 3.x will use the lean frontend exclusively.